Sirius Radio Is Already Activated – New Car Fraud

 (d) Any other information required by this regulation or any other State or federal law; and

 (e) A written disclosure in 10-point type and separate from the purchase contract document which states: “PART OR ALL OF THE MILEAGE ON THE ODOMETER OF THIS VEHICLE RESULTED FROM PREVIOUS DELIVERY TO A RETAIL PURCHASER WHO NEVER TOOK TITLE TO THE VEHICLE.
 FEDERAL LAW REQUIRES A BUYER’S GUIDE TO BE ATTACHED TO THE SIDE WINDOW OF THIS VEHICLE.
 YOU ARE WELCOME TO INQUIRE AS TO THE SPECIFIC USAGE OF THE VEHICLE FROM THE DATE OF ITS DELIVERY TO THE DEALER.
 YOU ARE ALSO WELCOME TO CONDUCT WHATEVER INSPECTION YOU DEEM APPROPRIATE PRIOR TO ENTERING INTO AN AGREEMENT TO PURCHASE THE VEHICLE.”

 Maryland Auto Fraud Consumer Lawyers for Car Dealership Problems

 The scenario of a car dealership selling a new car twice, and similar scenarios of selling salvaged vehicles, water damaged vehicles, and cars with prior accidents, is an all too common occurrence in the Baltimore-Washington area.
-Whitney, LLP always provides a free consultation to our potential auto fraud clients, and we have sued multiple car dealerships over bad car deals when the dealership is unwilling to reach a reasonable settlement.
+Whitney, LLP always provides a legal consultation to our potential auto fraud clients, and we have sued multiple car dealerships over bad car deals when the dealership is unwilling to reach a reasonable settlement.
 Contact our office now at 40 583 8000, or use our Quick Contact Form.